Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - Snapshot sampling is essentially still sampling

-- Higher-fidelity automatic recording, while closer to real drawing, is still subject to complex scenario boundaries and automatic fallback constraints
+- Higher-fidelity automatic recording, while closer to the real drawing process, is still constrained by complex scenario boundaries and automatic fallback

 - Canvas encoding and upload costs are still significantly higher than ordinary DOM replay